What is cystic fibrosis?

 Children with cystic fibrosis can have problems taking in nutrients from food.
 To make sure your child gets enough energy and nutrients from food, doctors may:

-To help with breathing and nutrient absorption, doctors may also give your child a new medicine that helps your child's defective gene work better.
+To help with breathing and nutrient absorption, doctors may also give your child a medicine that helps your child's defective gene work better.

 A person with cystic fibrosis may have constipation or blocked intestines.
 Medicines can help with constipation.
 The medicine may be one that your child drinks or one that you can place in your child's anus (where poop comes out) as an enema.